 A wealth of war poetry: Poets from the home front to the trenches

 I chose four poems because I wanted to look at the difference in tone and content from the start of the war through to its end, as well as considering the view of those on the home front and those in the trenches.
 The first poem written by an unknown author provides a comedic look at the process of training, but this is contrasted by the evocative descriptions of the realities of warfare, written by Eric Fitzwater Wilkinson in his pieces Twentieth Century Civilisation and To Glory.
 Both of these pieces are entirely different to the work of Dorothy Una Ratcliffe.
 She looks at the war as it comes to an end, what the aftermath is and how the women who were left behind can cope with the loss.

 Of course there is so much more poetry to explore in the collections, and there are several pieces which I could not fit into the exhibition that I wish I could have done, such as Division Forty-Nine which was written by Pte.
 Alfred Calton who worked with the West Yorkshire Field Ambulance during the war.
 His poem describes the first time the Germans used phosgene gas against the Allies.

 Hopefully the poems in this exhibition will give everyone a glimpse into what the mood was like for different people in Leeds from 1914 all the way to 1919, the changes in attitude and the varied experiences among the population.

 Borrow the portable exhibition

-If you would be interested in borrowing these panels and displaying them free of charge; or if you would like to know when and where they will be displayed, please get in touch with us at firstname.lastname@example.org and keep an eye out on the website!
+If you would be interested in borrowing these panels and displaying them free of charge, or if you would like to know when and where they will be displayed, please get in touch with us at email@example.com.

 By Laura Varley, First World War Project Placement Student.